LeanderHuyghe/Wasting_Prediction/README.md

 3. Implemented baseline model with semiyearly and monthly data (**best solution yet to be found**)

 ### Problems
 RF cannot work with `NaN` values.
-Therefore, our problems to solve:
+Therefore, some issues to solve:
 1. If we decide to drop rows with nan values, the dataframe becomes empty
 2. If we remove only the columns which have nan values, we lose our target variable `next_prevalence`